 4. Your DICAS is free of any grammar or formatting errors.

 Simple mistakes, incomplete sections, and grammatical errors can all leave a bad impression on the person reviewing your materials.
 With competition so fierce, you don’t want something that is easily avoidable to ruin your hard work of getting good grades and finding awesome experience.
-Our coaches find an average of 20 mistakes with every DICAS Review coaching service they do.
 Make sure you get your application materials reviewed by someone.
 Print out all your materials and review slowly to catch any errors.
 It helps to not wait until the last minute, too!

 5. You explain why you want to go to that specific program.

 Don’t use reasons like “the variety of rotations” or “a fantastic teaching hospital” to describe why you want to go to the program.
 Rather, choose specific rotations that line up with your own experiences and goals.
-If you can’t think of 3 good reasons, then consider whether or not that really is the right program for you, or get help from a coach!
+If you can’t think of 3 good reasons, then consider whether or not that really is the right program for you.
 Of course, if you are limited to certain internships by location or cost, then this may not be as possible to do, but at least explain what unique factors about their program you are most interested in.
 And yes, you can have slightly different versions of your personal statement for each program you apply to!